 Since the beginning of 2019, we have tried to optimize the communication processes with our customers in a consistent manner.
 This required transparent communication of predefined steps with predefined people or departments in the company.
 We introduced the model “The Design Commission” by Rayan Abdullah & Steffen Jänicke, for this purpose.
 A design commission is developed directly at the start of a project and supervised with various tasks.
 The participants consist of 3 different stakeholders: The planners, the decision makers and the users of a CD.

 Furthermore, external impulse providers such as consultants, insiders or customers can become part of the commission.

 The design commission can be flexibly involved before the project starts in strategic workshops, joint discussions or in the design phase.
 Important impulses from the relevant areas can thus be collected and processed.

-Whether it’s technical details for implementation in Microsoft Office applications or the basic aesthetic building blocks of the customer’s target group – the involvement of a broad spectrum of employees allows the day-to-day requirements of a new brand concept or corporate design to be optimally conveyed.
+Whether it’s technical details for implementation in Microsoft Office applications or the basic aesthetic building blocks of the client’s target group – the involvement of a broad spectrum of employees allows the day-to-day requirements of a new brand concept or corporate design to be optimally communicated.
 It is often these influences that subsequently determine whether a corporate design will find the planned application or will be subject to changes and unforeseen influences shortly after roll-out.

 Another important aspect is the participation of the commission in each of the important project phases: The identification of the participants with the outcome of the process is strengthened through co-determination and transparency.
 The communication of change is thus transformed from a “top down” process to a development from the middle out.
-Through the identification of the employees, an authentic identity of the company is created, which can lead to far more than the positive effect of, for example, a new logo.
+Through the identification of the employees, an authentic identity of the company is created, which can lead to much more than the positive effect of, for example, a new logo.